LeuvaApurv/CTF/README.md

 * `foremost`

 	A command-line tool to carve files out of another file.
-Usage is `foremost [filename]` and it will create an `output` directory.
+Usage is `foremost -i [filename]` and it will create an `output` directory.

 ```
 sudo apt install foremost